netbox-community/ansible_modules/docs/plugins/netbox_journal_entry_module.rst

 ..
 Description

-- Creates or removes manufacturers from NetBox
+- Creates a journal entry in NetBox

 ..
 Aliases